 Data Protection Officer

 A Data Protection Officer is recommended for many larger enterprises especially in the Public Sector.
 The Data Protection Officer has the overall authority to set up and manage the GDPR

 File Stream - The Data Protection Officer will be the, or one of the, controllers of the File Stream Document Management system.
-The Data Protection Officer will therefore be able to decide on privacy settings, retention times and all aspects of personnel information held by the organisation.
+The Data Protection Officer will therefore be able to decide on privacy settings, retention times and all aspects of personal information held by the organisation.
 The one act of installing File Stream resolves nearly all the requirements of the GDPR.

 Controllers and Processors

 Controllers establish the data policy and Processors carry the policy out.